To accommodate ICD-10 reporting needs, the National Uniform Claim Committee (NUCC) changed Version 02/12 of the 1500 claim form.

-To begin with, payers will begin receiving and processing paper claims on the revised form on January 6, 2014, dual form use will be in effect through March 31 and only claims submitted on the revised form will be processed after April 1.
+To begin with, payers will begin receiving and processing paper claims on the revised form on January 6, 2014.
+Further, dual form use will be in effect through March 31 and only claims submitted on the revised form will be processed after April 1.

-There are two main changes to the form.
+Because of this, there are two main changes to the form.
 First, there is an indicator in Item 21 to identify the version of the diagnosis code set being used (ICD-9 or ICD-10).
 Second, the number of diagnosis codes that can be reported in Item 21 has been increased from four to 12.

-Other changes to the form include:
+As a result, changes to the form include:

 - In Item 21, each service line can point to up to four diagnosis codes and the line labels have changed from numbers to letter to avoid confusion.